 Demonstrated system feasibility.

-A variety of radio resource management mechanisms based on measurements have been deployed for the systems operating in shared spectrum bands.
-Those contribute to improve the efficiency of SRU.
-The concept of those is similar to the RRMM.
+A variety of radio resource measurement mechanisms have been deployed for the systems operating in shared spectrum bands.
+Those can be utilized for network management to improve the efficiency of SRU.
+The concept of those is similar to the proposed standard amendment.

 Proven similar technology via testing, modeling, simulation, etc.

-Many examples of RRMM mechanisms have been published in the literature and demonstrated in laboratories worldwide.
-There are also examples that RRMM has been deployed in operational networks.
+Many examples of radio resource measurement mechanisms have been published in the literature and demonstrated in laboratories worldwide.
+There are also examples that the measurement has been deployed in operational networks.

 Economic Feasibility